d-e-s-o/btrfs-backup-python/btrfs-backup/README.md

 reasonable to believe that the btrfs program already creates a sufficiently compressed stream of data.
-Note furthermore that since filters are sensitive to ordering, they have to be reordered for the restore case unless the --reverse option (explained above) is used.
+Note furthermore that since filters are sensitive to ordering, they have to be reordered for the restore case.
 Lastly, note that filtering can be combined with remote command execution as one would naively expect.